 Enjoy your life now.
 Savor your relationships and experiences.
 Find a work/life balance that brings you happiness now.

 You will spend your time and money in meaningful ways.

 Research published in the Personality and Social Psychology Bulletin shows that “Wealth and abundance may undermine appreciation and reduce the positive emotions associated with everyday experiences.”
 Reflect on what defines you and your life.
-Most of the time when we die, we leave the difficult and time consuming task of going through our junk for our loved ones.
-Although this process can be healing, why not leave things that are simple, meaningful, and tell a story of who you were and what you loved, not where you shopped.
+Most of the time when we die, we leave the difficult and time-consuming task of going through our junk for our loved ones.
+Although this process can be healing, why not leave things that are simple, and meaningful, and tell a story of who you were and what you loved, not where you shopped?

 You will find more fulfillment in your daily life.

 What would you do if you had one more week to live?

 Now what if you die tomorrow?
 What was your last week like?